marresaburke/tracking_Louisville_crime/READMe.md

 Some information in the date is privileged/or connected to the department's internal filing system.
 Before I can use my data, I had to define each column, figure out it's relevance for this project and if it's redundant.

-### Dictionary of terms:
-- `Date`: Arrest date.
-- `Charge`: Crime listed on arrest report.
-- `Charge Sequence Number`: The unique numerical identifier for each charge in a case with multiple charges.
-- `Arrest #`: a way for authorities to track an arrested person.
-- `Age`: Age at time of arrest.
-- `Gender`: Male or Female
-- `Race`:

 ## Instructions:
 1. Make a folder on your computer to store this repo.